-The Methodology Review Group has no dedicated funding but the editorial base for the Cochrane Methodology Review Group is based in the Northern Ireland Methodology Hub in Queen’s University of Belfast, Northern Ireland.
+The Methodology Review Group has no dedicated funding.
+The editorial base for the Cochrane Methodology Review Group is in the Northern Ireland Methodology Hub in Queen’s University Belfast, Northern Ireland.
 If you would like to find out more about the Group, please contact the Co-ordinating Editor, Mike Clarke (firstname.lastname@example.org).